ietf-wg-acme/acme/draft-ietf-acme-acme.md

 A client creates a new account with the server by sending a POST request to the server's new-registration URI.
-The body of the request is a stub registration object containing only the "contact" field (along with the required "resource" field).
+The body of the request is a stub registration object containing only the "contact" field.

 ~~~~~~~~~~
 POST /acme/new-registration HTTP/1.1